Star Wars fan encouraged to kill late Queen by AI chatbot jailed for nine years

 Chail pleaded guilty to an offence under the Treason Act, making a threat to kill the then-queen and having a loaded crossbow in a public place.

-In a televised hearing at the Old Bailey on Friday, Mr Justice Hilliard sentenced him to nine years with a further five years on extended licence .
+In a televised hearing at the Old Bailey on Friday, Mr Justice Hilliard jailed him to nine years with a further five years on extended licence.

 Under a “hybrid order”, Chail will be transferred from Broadmoor high security hospital to serve his sentence in prison when he is well enough.